 bar, another one that hashes

-bar and a last one that adds a field, say,
+bar, and a final one that adds a field (say,

 Similar to the